 How should I start the English Major?

-Your first step should be to begin either the English Literary Traditions sequence (English 210-1 and 210-2) or the American Literary Traditions Sequence (English 270-1 and 270-2).
-It’s okay to take your chosen sequence out of order.
+Your first step should be to begin with either an English Literary Traditions (English 210-1 and 210-2) or an American Literary Traditions (English 270-1 and 270-2) survey course.

-Your second step should be to take the remaining half of the same sequence and English 300, either concurrently or in quick succession.
-It’s okay to take English 300 with just one quarter of your chosen sequence under your belt.
+Your second step should be to take one of the three remaining surveys (you may take the surveys in any order and in any combination except 210-2 and 270-2) and English 300, either concurrently or in quick succession.
+It’s okay to take English 300 with just one part of a chosen survey combination under your belt.
 Sometimes it even makes sense to take 300 concurrently with the first quarter of your chosen sequence.

 Your third step should be to begin taking 300-level English literature courses.
 It’s best to begin these advanced courses after you’ve completed English 300.
 English 300 teaches you how to write the standard eight-page analytical paper required for most 300-level literature classes.